 That Proskauer was patent counsel and corporate counsel to Iviewit companies and is accused of stealing the patents directly and as the initial point of the ensuing decade of alleged Criminal Acts against Petitioner’s family.

-Foley & Lardner/Hopkins & Sutter
+Foley & Lardner/Hopkins & Sutter has conflicts as,

-Former Iviewit/Eliot Bernstein IP Counsel
+Former Iviewit IP Counsel,

-Defendant in Fed RICO & ANTITRUST with Eliot Bernstein et al.
+Foley et al. are Defendants in the RICO Lawsuit and under investigation in State, Federal and International investigations,

-Wrote the missing 1995 Insurance Trust described above.
-Tripp Scott requested documents, as of this date, we have not received them.
+Wrote the original missing 1995 Insurance Trust described above that was then transferred to Proskauer.
+Tripp Scott made written requests for the ITT and other documents directly to Foley and as of this date they have not received them.

-Greenberg Traurig –
+Greenberg Traurig has conflicts as,

-Former Iviewit/Eliot Bernstein IP Counsel
+GT et al. are Defendants in the RICO Lawsuit and under investigation in State, Federal and International investigations,

-Defendant in Fed RICO & ANTITRUST with Eliot Bernstein et al.
+GT et al. are Defendants in the RICO Lawsuit and under investigation in State, Federal and International investigations,

-Counsel in RICO to Florida Bar and Florida Supreme Court
+Counsel in RICO representing The Florida Bar and Florida Supreme Court,

-Represents Theodore Bernstein in an action by William Stansbury and withdrew and against the estate of Simon.
+Represented Theodore in the lawsuit by William Stansbury until GT was disqualified and withdrew for conflicts of interest in the Stansbury lawsuit. and

-TS is also conflicted through their close affiliation with Proskauer Rose partners directly involved and the initial conspirator Albert Gortz of Proskauer, whom Iviewit was initially introduced to by Gerald Lewin of Goldstein Lewin to secure patents for the Iviewit IP.
+Goldstein Lewin has conflicts as,

-Goldstein Lewin
+Former Iviewit corporate accountant and Petitioner’s personal accountant,

-Former Iviewit corporate accountant Petitioner’s personal accountant
+First person Simon introduced to Iviewit IP, who introduced Simon and Petitioner to Albert Gortz of Proskauer,

-Former Eliot Bernstein personal accountant
+Party of interest in the Fed RICO & ANTITRUST Lawsuit, introduced Simon and Petitioner to Proskauer’s Gortz and Christopher Clarke Wheeler (“Wheeler”) who are the central conspirators in the RICO,

-First person Simon introduced to Iviewit IP, who introduced Simon and Eliot to Albert Gortz of Proskauer.
-Was Simon’s neighbor at the time and not his accountant
+Shareholder with other Lewin family members of Iviewit stock,

-Defendant in Fed RICO & ANTITRUST Lawsuit with Eliot Bernstein et al.
+Simon and Shirley Bernstein accountant at some point in time after Iviewit companies were formed.

-Shareholder with other Lewin family members of Iviewit stock
+Tescher and Spallina has conflicts as,

-Simon and Shirley Bernstein accountant
+TS and Proskauer have close relations that are believed to have been previously undisclosed to Simon,

-Tescher and Spallina
+TS has Board and business affiliations with Theodore Bernstein, including,

-Proskauer relations are believed to have been with main defendant out of thousands, Albert Gortz of Proskauer
+Ted and Deborah Bernstein Foundation

-Board and business affiliation with Theodore BernsteinAya Holdings, Inc.
+Aya Holdings, Inc.

 That it should be noted here by this Court that TS, Spallina and Tescher also have a very close new relationship whereby Donald Tescher was honored with an induction party to a very select “elitist” group, which was funded and promoted by RICO Defendant Proskauer.
 Information regarding this is found at the Jewish Federation site, in an article titled, “Caring Estate Planning Professionals to Honor Donald R. Tescher, Esq. at Mitzvah Society Reception on March 27” Published Sunday, March 4, 2012 7:00 am | Category: PAC.
 That the article states “The Mitzvah Society Cocktail Reception is generously sponsored by BNY Mellon Wealth Management; Law Offices of Tescher & Spallina, P.A.; Proskauer; and Life Audit Professionals, LLC,” where the honoree was Donald Tescher.